Southern Münsterland

 Day 6: Billerbeck – Münster, 24 mi.
 (38 km)

 Today you have plenty of time to discover all sides of Münsterland.
 The first stretch is along a track around the Baumberge Hills to the Schlauchbach stream and just before Havixbeck, you will find the impressive Castle Hülshoff in the middle of stunning grounds, the house in which poet Annette von Droste-Hülshoff was born.
 Haus Vögeding and Haus Rüschhaus are two other estates worth seeing on the route.
 Another highlight awaits you at the end of the tour with the castle in Münster.
 Built by J. C. Schlaun, since 1954 it has housed the Westfälische Wilhelms-Universität.
-Behind the castle, you will find the botanical garden and the castle garden café.Preferred hotel(s):
+Behind the castle, you will find the botanical garden and the castle garden café.Sample Accommodations: Hotel Kaiserhof or Atlantic Hotel (for additional cost)

 Day 7: Münster